-This will be accomplished utilizing the newly developed E-citation system to track the number of citations and warnings issued during these specific traffic stops.
-AHP is currently using the E-Citation system to capture the number of traffic stops and enforcement actions taken (citations and warnings), but still missing a check box for CMV/Non-CMV).
-Until the E-Citation system is fully implemented, data for CMV traffic enforcement stops without an inspection and Non-CMV traffic enforcements is simply collected using totals from directed enforcements.
+This will be accomplished utilizing the E-citation system to track the number of citations and warnings issued during these specific traffic stops.
+AHP is currently using the E-Citation system to capture the number of traffic stops and enforcement actions taken (citations and warnings).
+With the E-Citation system fully implemented, data for CMV traffic enforcement stops without an inspection and Non-CMV traffic enforcements can simply be collected, instead of only using totals from directed enforcements.